Sign In

 Is a Nutritionist Certification Worth it?
 5 Important Reasons the Answer is Yes

-Reading Time: 5 minutes
+Reading Time: 7 minutes 30 seconds

 BY: ISSA

-DATE: 2023-08-14
+DATE: 2025-02-18

-Registered Dietitian
+What Makes a Registered Dietitian Different?

 Dietitians are part of a regulated field.
 There are educational and licensing requirements.
 These include a minimum of a bachelor’s degree, although soon a master’s degree will also be required.

 Dietitians generally work in medical settings and help patients with chronic conditions or other health problems.
 They use food and diet as a type of medical therapy.
-Nutritionists and nutrition coaches are not allowed to prescribe meal plans as treatment for medical conditions, while dietitians are.
+Nutritionists and nutrition coaches are not allowed to prescribe meal plans as a treatment for medical conditions, while dietitians are.

 What about a health coach or wellness coach?
 Learn more about what you can do with a health coach certification.